theodi/chef-envbuilder/README.md

-# Description

 Build a [Dotenv](https://github.com/bkeepers/dotenv) configuration file from a data bag.

-Our use case is to have a single `env` file per node (containing **ALL THE THINGS**), to which all our apps symlink their `.env` files.
+We have a single `env` file per node, to which all our apps symlink their `.env` files

 ## Usage

-We expect a data bag named `envs`, containing items named `$environment.json`; for example we have `development.json` which looks a bit like this:
+We expect a data bag named `env`.
+Inside this, there should be:

+### _master_list.json_

+This is the primary list of (default) keys and values for *everything*.
+For example:

     {
-      "id": "development",
+      "id": "production",
       "content": {
-        "capsulecrm": {
+        "chargify": {
-          "account_name": "foobar",
-          "api_token": "123abc",
-          "default_owner": "some_user"
+          "api_key": "s3kr3t_k3y",
+          "subdomain": "theodi",
+          "site_key": "oth3r_key"
         },
-        "eventbrite": {
+        "airbrake": {
-          "api_key": "456xyz",
+          "api_key": "key_of_s3cr3t"
-          "organizer_id": "6031769",
-          "user_key": "s00pahs3kr3t"
         },
+        "mailchimp": {
+          "api_key": "chimp_key_123"
+        }
+      }
+    }

+### _$environment.json_

+And then we have a bag per environment, something like _certificates-staging.json_:

+    {
+      "id": "certificates-staging",
+      "content": {
+        "chargify": {
+          "api_key": "DEFAULT",
+          "subdomain": "DEFAULT",
+          "site_key": "DEFAULT"
+        },
         "github": {
           "login": "user",
           "organisation": "theodi",
           "password": "icouldtellyoubutthenidhavetokillyou"
         },
-        "leftronic": {
+        "airbrake": {
-          "api_key": "igot99problems",
+          "api_key": "airbr4ke_stg_k3y"
+        },
-          "github": {
+        "mailchimp": {
-            "forks": "987fgh",
-            "issues": "asdf1974"
+          "api_key": "DEFAULT"
         }
       }
     }

-    }
+Two things to note here:

+* Values set to _DEFAULT_ will be picked up from the _master_list_ (yes, we might get a name collision train-crash one day)
-The nesting can be arbitrarily deep, and doesn't really mean anything, it just reduces redundancy and makes it all a bit more readable.
+* The nesting can be arbitrarily deep, and doesn't really mean anything, it just reduces redundancy and makes it all a bit more readable

 Each nested key will be joined to its parent key(s) with an underscore, and upcased, so the file generated from this JSON will look like this (in Dotenv's YAML-ish format):

     CAPSULECRM_ACCOUNT_NAME: foobar
     CAPSULECRM_API_TOKEN: 123abc